flux-framework/flux-core/doc/man1/common/submit-bulksubmit.rst

-The ``bulksubmit`` utility allows rapid bulk submission of jobs using an interface similar to GNU parallel or ``xargs``.
+:man1:`flux-bulksubmit` allows rapid bulk submission of jobs using an interface similar to GNU parallel or ``xargs``.
 The command takes inputs on stdin or the command line (separated by ``:::``), and submits the supplied command template and options as one job per input combination.